CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/faq/faq.md

 Q: I cannot connect to SAPI5.
 Cannot link to 'Word', 'Excel' or 'Acrobat Reader'.

-A: As CeVIO AI is a 64-bit application, it cannot be linked directly with 32-bit external software (e.g. BouyomiChan（棒読みちゃん）).
-(There seems to be external software that links "CeVIO AI" with "BouyomiChan" etc.)
+A: As CeVIO AI is a 64-bit application, it cannot be linked directly with 32-bit external software (e.g. 棒読みちゃん, BouyomiChan).
+(There seems to be external softwares that can link "CeVIO AI" with "BouyomiChan", etc.)

 Microsoft Office such as Word and Excel, and Acrobat Reader are not supported.